dunching/SmartCity/Content/UltraDynamicSky/Blueprints/README.txt

       - The Manual Weather State values, in the Manual Weather State category, used in place of the Weather variable when nothing is selected for it.
 Individual values from the manual weather state can also be applied as overrides, having an effect no matter what is currently contributing to the weather state.

       - Weather Override Volumes.
-This is a separate actor which can be placed into the level to apply weather that is specific to a region.
+This is a separate actor which can be placed into the level to apply weather that is specific to a region of any shape.

+      - Radial Storms.
+This actor applies weather in a circular region, with its own additional effects to render the weather/clouds so they are visible from outside the storm.

       See the entries specific to each of these for more information about how to make use of them.